locallyoptimistic/LocallyOptimistic/content/post/0-to-60-analytics-stack.md

 3. Is excited to be on-call 24/7 to fix issues.

+Finally, consider what connectors you will need in the next several years.
+It is worth opting for a tool that covers software you're planning on using next year to avoid the switching cost down the road, and this is easy to explain.

 ## Analytics Database:

 - Some solutions you might consider: Postgres, Redshift, Snowflake, Google Cloud